lydra4/Projects/Capstone/readme.md

 There will not be any data cleaning for this dataset as the information contained within is perfect thus, I will jump to EDA.
 The data is hugely imbalanced.
 For every 1,000 credit card transactions less than 4 are fraud, I will consider utilising SMOTE and turning on class weights in the machine learning algorithms.

 The main task of EDA will be to determine if the feature should be kept or dropped.
-If the feature is kept, the next step would be to determine if it should remain as numerical or categorical.
+If the feature is kept, the next step would be to determine if it is numerical or categorical.
 For categorical columns, I will refer to the internet for the definition of how to segregate the feature.

 ---